battleman1/AMQ_Song_Lookup/README.md

 if anyone knows how to always have the up to date version of the json do let me know so that i can implement it.

+## getting started
+1. download amq_lookup.zip
+2. move it to desired location and then add amq_lookup to PATH
+3. open command line and type 'amq'
+4. Yuri!!!!

 ## user manual
 Basically type in name of anime/artist/song and it will find all matches. search enging works similar to that of amq in which spaces do funny stuff.